Case Transfer Criteria and Procedures

 • A case transfer conference/screening must be done prior to transfer (including case transfer in the same office as well as to a different office).

-• A NMD eighteen (18) and over (until 20 ½) to be transferred from a CS unit or an AB12 unit to the corresponding region that services the NMD’s residing zip code once they have been stable in their placement for 90 days or more at the time of transfer.
+• A NMD eighteen (18) and over (until age 20 ½) to be transferred from a CS unit or an AB12 unit to the corresponding region that services the NMD’s residing zip code once they have been stable in their placement for 90 days or more at the time of transfer.

-• Have a current placement active in CWS/CMS
+• Have a current placement active in CWS/CMS.

 • Have current and signed placement forms; this includes THPP-NMD, SILP, RFA and FFA placements